 Remember You Were a Teenager Once

-It can be very difficult to understand the teenage brain and what it goes through, but take yourself back to the time when you were their age.
-Didn’t you feel angry towards your parents?
+It can be very difficult to understand the teenage brain and what it goes through but take yourself back to the time when you were their age.
+Didn’t you feel angry with your parents?
 Didn’t you want more alone time in your bedroom?
 Try to empathize with them a little bit and tell them that you understand what they are going through.

 Allow Them to Be Independent

 Sometimes teenagers act up because they want a little more freedom to do what they want to do.
 Perhaps they want to go and see a movie with a friend or go to a birthday party.
 If you keep them locked in the house and don’t allow them to make mistakes with their friends, they will never learn from it.
 Give them boundaries and curfews and see if they can stick to it; if they do it shows a good level of responsibility.